 Gloss machine Varnish is our default option for printed parts.
 A liquid gloss varnish layer seals the ink and adds impact to your print as the coating reflects back the light, making colours appear richer and more vivid.

-Glow UV is an eco-friendly option.
+Gloss UV is an eco-friendly option.
 Ultraviolet-cured coatings are applied over the printed surface and dried by exposure to UV light.
 Due to the normally high solids content of UV coating, the surface of the cured film can be extremely reflective and glossy, deepening and enriching the ink colours.

 Graphic design is the process of visual communication and problem-solving using typography, photography and illustration.
 Graphic designers create and combine symbols, images and text to form visual representations of ideas and messages to appeal to certain tastes or trends.
 DMS have an in-house team of designers who process and check all artwork before your order enters production.
 Should you wish to utilise their design skills for your release, please check out our Graphic Design section.